SyMoCADS/Media_Modulation_Testbed/README.md

       cd <path-to-directory>
       ```

-2. **Create and Activate a Virtual Environment:**
+2. **Create a Virtual Environment:**
    - To create a virtual environment enter:
       ```shell
       py -m venv .venv
       ```
+> [!IMPORTANT]
+> Other terminals than the Windows Command Prompt may require the command *python* instead of *py*

 > [!TIP]
-> To ensure you're using the right Python version in the virtual environment, specify the version in the Windows Command Prompt.
-E.g., for Python version 3.11, type:
+> To ensure you're using an suitable Python version in the virtual environment, specify the version in the Windows Command Prompt:
 > ```shell
 > py -3.11 -m venv .venv
 > ```

+> [!NOTE]
+> Adapt -3.11 to the Python version you are using.

 > [!TIP]
 > You may want to [use your already existing global existing Python packages](https://www.nithinbose.com/posts/make-virtualenv-use-packages-from-global-site-packages/):